h-sehee/math308-binary-game/docs/egdd.md

 - Fight with enemies by moving Theseus using keyboard and mouse.
 - Whenever you defeat all the enemies in the room, you can move to the other rooms.
-- Collect the codes by defeating enemies or purchasing from the merchant, and join them to make better items.
+- Collect the items by defeating enemies or purchasing from the merchant, and join them to make better items.
 - In limited amount of string, you should explore the maze and reach the center of the maze.
 - When you loss all your health, it displays a game over message.
 - After you defeat the boss, Minotaur, it displays a victory message showing that Theseus became a hero.